OctopusDeploy/blog/blog/2020-03/deployable-tomcat-docker-containers/index.md

 ## Conclusion

-The Tomcat image maintainers have chosen to not enable the default applications as a [security precaution](https://tomcat.apache.org/tomcat-9.0-doc/security-howto.html#Default_web_applications), but with a two custom configuration files and overriding the Docker command it is possible to boot Tomcat with a fully functional manager application.
+The Tomcat image maintainers have chosen not to enable the default applications as a [security precaution](https://tomcat.apache.org/tomcat-9.0-doc/security-howto.html#Default_web_applications), but with two custom configuration files and overriding the Docker command it is possible to boot Tomcat with a fully functional manager application.

 In this post we provided example configuration files and the Docker command to restore the default applications before running Tomcat.